On meandric permutations: Abstract

 \section{Abstract}

-We give a bijection between meanders and special sorts of Gauss diagrams which aroused from the Thurston generators of braid groups.
-It allows us to give an algorithm to construct such diagrams and to code meanders by matrices which are exactly incident matrices of the corresponding adjacency graphs of the diagrams.
-Finally, we show that these matrices are idempotent over the field $\mathsf{GF}(2)$, and obtain a criterion for a permutation to be meandric.
+We give criteria for a permutation to be meandric.
+Furthermore, we construct a bijection between meanders and specific types of Gauss diagrams derived from the Thurston generators of braid groups.
+This enables us to devise an algorithm for constructing such diagrams and to encode meanders using matrices that are precisely the incidence matrices of the corresponding adjacency graphs of the diagrams.
+Ultimately, we demonstrate that these matrices are idempotent over the field GF(2) and derive a criterion for a permutation to be meandric.